-In the first part of this two-part blog, we saw that design principles and digital ethics are helpful to build trust in AI.
-A good question is: In which areas will we find those ethical challenges?
-A “checklist” would be helpful to identify the most relevant pitfalls.
-Such a list must be defined for individual […]
+In the first part of this two-part blog, we saw that design principles and digital ethics build trust in artificial intelligence (AI).
+However, we didn’t address the areas where we are most likely to find those ethical challenges.
+A checklist can help identify the most relevant pitfalls.
+Teams should define such a list to ensure […]

 Technologies summarized under the label of “Artificial intelligence” (AI) open doors to new possibilities that can enrich the lives of many humans.
 This is the first part of a two-part blog that shows that digital ethics can be helpful to manage the risks arising from expected changes in the labor market and our society.
 The […]